 CBP Announces Facilitation Measures to Expedite Processing of Summer Travel Season Traffic at South Texas Ports of Entry

-LAREDO, Texas - U.S. Customs and Border Protection’s Laredo Field Office is announcing that the agency is preparing for the summer vacation, which typically increases border crossings along with encouraging travelers to obtain their tourist permits early, for frequent crossers to consider enrolling in trusted traveler programs or using Ready Lanes in advance of the expected surge in northbound traffic at South Texas ports of entry over the approaching summer travel season, one of the busiest times of the year.
+LAREDO, Texas - U.S. Customs and Border Protection’s (CBP) Laredo Field Office (LFO) and its South Texas ports of entry are preparing to open available lanes as needed, encouraging travelers to obtain tourist permits early, use Ready Lanes or consider enrolling in trusted traveler programs in anticipation of the expected surge in northbound traffic at the ports of entry during the approaching summer travel season, one of the busiest times of the year.

-The radio outreach will also encourage radio-frequency identification technology (RFID)-equipped travel documents such as U.S. passport cards and the newer versions of the border crossing card and resident alien card to utilize the Ready Lanes and for travelers to have their entry documents ready as they approach the booth to facilitate their processing.
+The radio-frequency identification technology (RFID)-equipped travel documents such as U.S. passport cards and the newer versions of the border crossing card and resident alien card gives travelers access to the Ready Lanes.
+This technology coupled with the travelers’ readiness by having their entry documents ready as they approach the booth facilitates their processing.

-In Laredo and Brownsville, CBP advises travelers to tune in to AM 1610 to listen to repeating radio broadcasts of important tips in English and Spanish regarding documents necessary to cross, enrollment in the SENTRI program and other useful traveler tips.
-The 10-watt signal can be heard several miles north and south of the international bridges in Laredo and Brownsville.
+Moreover, in Laredo and Brownsville, travelers can tune in to AM 1610 to listen to repeating radio broadcasts of important tips in English and Spanish regarding documents necessary to cross, enrollment in the SENTRI program and other useful traveler tips.
+The 10-watt signal can be heard several miles north and south of the international bridges.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.